HesselM/rpicross_notes/04-xc-setup.md

     XCS~$ ~/rpicross_notes/scripts/sync-xcs-rpi.sh
     ```

-> BACKGROUND INFORMATION
+> BACKGROUND INFORMATION ON SYNCHRONISATION
 >
-> For synchronising the files, `rsync` is used.
-This an advanced synchronisation tool allowing several settings or restrictions such as file-permissions, ownership of files, symbolic link copying and much more.
+> For synchronising files between the RPi and XCS, `rsync` is used.
+This is an advanced synchronisation tool supporting control over settings and restrictions for file-permissions, ownership of files, symbolic link copying and much more.
 >
 > To sync from the RPi to the XCS, we do not care about file-permissions as we are moving from a (potentially restricted) RPi to a less restricted rootfs in the XCS.
-We also manually correct symbolic links, so synchronisation can be done with:
+We also do not care about broken symbolic links (as we will correct those later), so synchronisation can be done with:

 ```
 XCS~$ rsync -auHWv rpizero-local-root:{/usr,/lib} ~/rpi/rootfs
 ```

 > This copies all data from `/usr` and `/lib` from the RPi to the XCS.
 >
 > As symbolic links are copied without correction, links with absolute paths will brake because the paths of `/usr` and `/lib` on the RPi become `/home/pi/rpi/rootfs/usr` and `/home/pi/rpi/rootfs/lib` respectively on the XCS.
-Using the commands `file` and `ln` we can detect these files and fix the links:
+Using the command `file` we can detect these files and fix the links with `ln`:

 ```
 XCS~$ file /home/pi/rpi/rootfs/usr/lib/arm-linux-gnueabihf/librt.so
   /home/pi/rpi/rootfs/usr/lib/arm-linux-gnueabihf/librt.so: broken symbolic link to /lib/arm-linux-gnueabihf/librt.so.1

 XCS~$ ln -sf /home/pi/rpi/rootfs/lib/arm-linux-gnueabihf/librt.so.1 /home/pi/rpi/rootfs/usr/lib/arm-linux-gnueabihf/librt.so
 ```

-> The synchronisation-script "sync-rpi-xcs.sh" contains a process which does this automatically.
+> The synchronisation-script "sync-rpi-xcs.sh" contains a process which does this automatically for the symbolic links in "usr/lib/arm-linux-gnueabihf" (as these are for now the only links which require patching to allow us to cross compile).
 >
-> When we sync files from the XCS to the RPi we do need to take care of file-permissions.
+> When we sync files from the XCS to the RPi we DO need to take care of file-permissions.
 Especially since `home/pi/rpi/rootfs` contains the `/usr/bin` folder (and therefore also `sudo`).
-Synchronising to the RPi with improper settings might result in `sudo`-errors on the RPi and an unstable system.
+Synchronising to the RPi with improper file-permissions might result in `sudo`-errors on the RPi and an unstable system.
 >
-> To take into account the permissions, syncing fromt "rootfs" to the RPi is done with:
+> To take into account file-permissions, syncing from "rootfs" to the RPi is done with:
 ```
 XCS~$ sudo rsync -auHWv --no-perms --no-owner --no-group /home/pi/rpi/rootfs/ rpizero-local-root:/
 ```
 >
-> It should be noted that the "corrected" symbolic links will brake again: `/home/pi/rpi/rootfs/usr` should be corrected to `/usr`.
+> It should be noted that the "corrected" symbolic links will brake again: the prefix `/home/pi/rpi/rootfs/usr` should be corrected to `/usr`.
 The script "sync-xcs-rpi.sh" takes care of this.

 ## Testing